Pullularius

-The pullularius was the keeper of chickens used in alectryomancy, a form of public augury in ancient Rome.
-It was the job of the pullularius to throw food for the chickens, and shake the basket they were in, if need be, to get them to emerge.
-The cockerels were consulted by military leaders as a predictor of fortune.
+The pullarius was the keeper of chickens used in alectryomancy, a form of public augury in ancient Rome.
+It was the job of the pullarius to throw food for the chickens, and shake the basket they were in, if need be, to get them to emerge.
+The behavior of the cockerels was interpreted by the pullarius and used by military leaders as a predictor of fortune in battle.